gittimos/blink-asm/README.md

 - [ESP32­C3 Technical Reference Manual](https://www.espressif.com/sites/default/files/documentation/esp32-c3_technical_reference_manual_en.pdf)

 ## Hardware setup
+![Fritzung diagram](breadboard.png)

-The following Fritzung diagram shows the wiring.
+The Fritzing diagram shows the wiring.
 Please note that I used a LED with in-build resistor.
 You have to use a resistor for a common LED.

-![Fritzung diagram](breadboard.png)

 ## The ESP-IDF
 ESP-IDF is Espressif's official IoT Development Framework for the ESP32, ESP32-S, ESP32-C and ESP32-H series of SoCs.
 See [here](https://www.espressif.com/en/products/sdks/esp-idf#:~:text=ESP%2DIDF%20is%20Espressif's%20official,ESP32%2DH%20series%20of%20SoCs.) for details.
 I use the [VS Code extension](https://github.com/espressif/vscode-esp-idf-extension)